Home improvement image, possibly illustrating renovation or remodeling work being done in a residential setting.

 Share:

-What Are Home Improvement Grants For Homeowners?
+What Are Home Improvement Grants?

-However, these programs aren’t open to all parties and are designed to support specific types of improvements that generally ensure that homes are more accessible, livable, safe and up to code.
+Although highly competitive, dozens of home improvement grant programs backed by the government at the county, state and federal levels are available as potential sources of funding.
+These programs aren’t open to all parties and are designed to support specific types of improvements that generally ensure that homes are more accessible, livable, safe and up to code.

 See What You Qualify For